convox/praxis/README.md

 ### API

-Praxis makes these primitives available to your application with a simple API.
+Praxis makes these infrastructure primitives available to your application with a simple API.

 ```
 # list applications